thaabomb/autocross-notes/README.md

 Do I need to switch to wider front tires to mitigate understeer?

-BMWCCA, PCA, and NASA host autocross events too.
+BMWCCA, PCA, NASA, and Summit Racing host autocross events too.
 Consider joining their events to get more runs in.
 Check MotorsportReg.com and ClubRegistration.net.

 Fast out is more important than fast in.